Will I Owe Taxes on IBR Loan Forgiveness After 2025?

 • That 2025 date controls which tax year applies.

-This means borrowers who qualify in 2025 through IBR, ICR, or PAYE remain federally tax-free even if their forgiveness posts the following year.
-Those who reach eligibility in 2026 or later would fall outside the ARPA window unless Congress renews the exclusion.
+This means borrowers who qualified in 2025 through IBR, ICR, or PAYE remain federally tax-free even if their forgiveness posted the following year.
+Those who reach eligibility in 2026 or later fall outside the ARPA window—it closed at the end of 2025 and was not renewed—so their forgiveness is taxable again unless another exclusion applies.

 Could Processing Delays Push My Forgiveness Into 2026?